 Due to high weed pressure in many maize growing regions, it has to be expected that these plants can and will be exposed to higher amounts and also repeated dosages of the herbicides.
-Industry in its own recommendations suggests dosages on herbicide resistant maize up to
+Industry in its own recommendations suggests dosages on herbicide resistant maize up to:

-- approx. 90 g a.i./ha quizalofop (postemergence), - approx. 0,7 kg a.i./ha glufosinate (postemergence), approx. 1,5 kg per season, - approx. 2,7 kg a.i. /ha 2,4-D (postemergence), approx.4 kg per season, - approx. 2,5 kg a.i./ha glyphosate (postemergence), approx. 3,5 kg per season in pesticide mix product containing glyphosate and 2,4-D (Enlist Duo); - approx. 3,5 kg a.i./ha glyphosate postemergence, 9 kg per season, and even higher rates in glyphosate single formulations.
+- approx. 90 g a.i./ha quizalofop (postemergence)7, - approx. 0,7 kg a.i./ha glufosinate (postemergence), approx. 1,5 kg per season8, - approx. 2,7 kg a.i. /ha 2,4-D (postemergence), approx.4 kg per season9, - approx. 2,5 kg a.i./ha glyphosate (postemergence), approx. 3,5 kg per season in pesticide mix product containing glyphosate and 2,4-D (Enlist Duo)10; - approx. 3,5 kg a.i./ha glyphosate postemergence, 9 kg per season11, and even higher rates12 in glyphosate single formulations.

-Due to high weed pressure in many maize growing regions, it has to be expected that these plants can and will be exposed to higher amounts and also repeated dosages of the herbicides.
 From the data that is available, it has to be assumed that the specific patterns of complementary herbicide applications will not only lead to a higher burden of residues in the harvest, but may also influence the composition of the plants and agronomic characteristics.
 This aspect was ignored in the risk assessment.
-EFSA should have requested that Monsanto submit data from field trials with the highest dosage of the complementary herbicides that can be tolerated by the plants, also including repeated spraying with each active ingredient in isolation as well as in combination.
+EFSA should have requested that Dow submit data from field trials with the highest dosage of the complementary herbicides that can be tolerated by the plants, also including repeated spraying with each active ingredient in isolation as well as in combination.
 In addition, more varieties carrying the transgenes should have been included in the field trials to see how the gene constructs interact with the genetic background of the plants.